khsagehorn/section-samples/README.md

 # section-samples
-A collection of sections I'm happy with.
+A collection of things I'm happy with.